coopengo/tryton-client/doc/usage.rst

 :term:`records`.
 In :term:`form view` the actual record is selected for operations.
 In :term:`tree view` all selected records are used for operations.

+The tool bar may be deactivated by using the special `disable_main_toolbar` value in the context.
+The main menu may be deactivated as well by using the special `disable_main_menu` value in the context.

 .. _Toolbar-New:

 New: